2020–2021 Indian farmers' protest: Talks between Government of India and farmers

 Ten rounds of talks have taken place between the Centre and farmers (represented by farm unions) until 20 January 2021.
 The first round of talks were on 14 October 2020 in which the farmers walked out on finding that the agriculture secretary was present but not the minister.
 The meeting on 4 January was attended by three Union Ministers – agriculture minister Narendra Singh Tomar, and commerce ministers Piyush Goyal and Som Parkash.
 The three Union Ministers declined the requests of scrapping the three new farm laws as it required more consultation with higher authorities.
 It is reported that the two sides have managed to reach an agreement on only two issues which the farmers are concerned by, the rise in power tariffs and penalties for stubble burning.
 Farmer leaders also rejected a government proposal, dated 21 January 2021, of suspending the laws for 18 months.

 Failure of government communication

 A number of experts have commented on the failure and lack of the governments communication with regard to informing farmers and political allies about the importance of the farm bills.
 Farm reforms have been mentioned in both BJP and Congress manifestos.

+According to an economist, Ashok Gulati, noted that there has been a "communication failure on the part of the central government to explain to farmers what these laws are, and how they are intended to benefit them", further arguing that this communication gap was fully exploited by some political parties and social activists, who are against the Narendra Modi government, and subsequently a massive misinformation campaign was launched about these laws being a sell-out to corporate houses, will abolish the MSP system.
+A Bloomberg columnist noted that "What's at risk isn't just a couple of laws, but India's commitment to the transition to a more environmentally sustainable and equitable growth model", asserting that farmers' demands that unsustainable practices continue are similar to France's gilets jaunes protest demands.

 Violence by Nihangs

+On 15 October 2021, Lakhbir Singh from Tarn Taran district of Punjab, India was killed near the farmer's protest site at Delhi's Singhu border by Nihang Sikhs on suspicion of sacrilege of the Sikh holy book.
+The killing began with the victim's hand and a leg being chopped off, and later his body was hanged on a barricade near the farmers’ protest site.
+A Nihang Sikh group took responsibility for the killing after the man committed sacrilege of their holy scripture.

-Following the lynching of an alleged desecrater by Nihangs, the wife of one of the Nihangs involved said "he did the right thing".
+Following the 2021 Singhu border lynching of an alleged desecrater, a Nihang accepted his role in the murder and courted arrest the same day, while the second accused, who also belongs to the Nihang group, was arrested by the Amritsar police.
+The wife of one of the Nihangs involved said "he did the right thing".
 A United Akali Dal spokesperson commented on the incident, "In my view, this justice is correct... we cannot tolerate sacrilege".